Beyarz/News/readme.md

 # News

-A simple & configurable website to display the latest news
+A simple & configurable website to display the latest news.

+The latest data is fetched & parsed in real time.
+The website does automatically switch between dark & light mode depending on your preferred setting.

 ## Getting started